Work by Babe Adams

 Isabella Balbi in her studio.

-Maude Acheampong is in the digital program and experiments with the way she can transform color and shape to create new forms and ideas.
+Maude Acheampong is in the digital program and experiments with the way she can transform color and shape, in this case masks of her face, to create new forms and ideas.

 Maude Acheampong in her studio